bauerjj/bauerjj.github.io/_pages/intresting-articles.md

 ---
 layout: full
-title: Intresting Articles
+title: Articles of Intrest
 sitemap: true
-permalink: /articles/
+permalink: /links/
 author_profile: false
 excerpt: I'm going to dedicate this page to be a "living document" of random articles and links that I come across
 tags: []
 ---

-I'm going to dedicate this page to be a "living document" of random articles and links that I come across
+I'm going to dedicate this page to be a "living document" of random articles and links that I come across.

 {% include toc %}